pkcoff/OFI-BGQ-BuildEnv/README.md

     --with-bgq-src=<full path to source dir>

-For the 0.2 release both manual and auto progress modes are working.
+Both ofi manual and auto progress modes are implemented.
 The default is manual which means all progress is driven manually by mpich, auto progress spawns an ofi pthread that makes progress without depending on mpich.
 To build with auto progress change this in the simple_configure: